the importance of a bill of sale:

 In an interview in the Phoenix New Times with Pattie Durkin, the manager of ABC Cake Decorating Supplies, stated, “It's hard for us because there were some issues with their name and our name when Amy's Baking Company opened, and they assured us it wouldn't be a problem.”
 It is interesting to speculate whether the name Amy’s Baking Company, a restaurant and bakery, is confusingly similar to ABC Cake Decorating Supplies.
 Perhaps ABC Cake Decorating Supplies would have liked Amy’s Baking Company to pick a different name.

 It is always wise to do a search of registered trademarks at the State and Federal level to ensure that you will not later be sued for trade name or trademark infringement.
-For experienced attorneys who handle business litigation and employment matters, contact Klauer & Foster and schedule an appointment.
+For experienced attorneys who handle business litigation and employment matters, contact Richard L. Klauer and schedule an appointment.

 drugs, alcohol, and work